ExtraTeo17/SmartCity/README.md

 ## Run guide

-To run `run.sh` script following dependencies are required:
+To run `run.sh \ run.ps1` script following dependencies are required:

 1. Java >= 14
 2. Node.js >= 14.15.1

 See above for instructions.

-Run `run.sh` script to boot the application.
+Run `run.sh  \ run.ps1` script to boot the application.
 By default it will be present on address: `localhost:5000` - it should open in your browser automatically.